MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 1. Verify that the pipeline run completed successfully.

 Now you have a YAML template with the variables used in the CD pipeline.
 You can reuse this template in other pipelines in scenarios where you need to deploy the same resources.
-Also, your operations team can controls the resource group and location where the resources are deployed and other information in your template values and you don't need to make any changes to your pipeline definition.
+Also, your operations team can control the resource group and location where the resources are deployed and other information in your template values and you don't need to make any changes to your pipeline definition.

 #### Task 4: Move the YAML templates to a separate repository and project